avijra/rhods-finetunning-demo/README.md

 ## Start with launching the CodeFlare notebook from the Red Hat OpenShift AI’s dashboard and cloning  this repository, which includes the notebook and necessary files for the demo.
 Try the notebook llamafinetune_demo.ipynb to demo the fine-tuning job submission.

-#### After the job run completed you should find your models in your HF repo like this for example
+#### After the job is run completed you should find your models in your HF repo like this for example

 ```bash
 https://huggingface.co/avijra/Llama-2-7b-chat-hf-fine-tuned
 ```

-### P.S. this   job am only running for "max_steps=10" only for demo purposes in real world scenarios consider running for maximum steps so that your loss < 0.5
+### P.S. this   job am only running for "max_steps=10" only for demo purposes, in real world scenarios consider running for maximum steps so that your loss < 0.5